djboris9/rbac/README.md

 fmt.Println(result.Success)
 // false
 ```
-This evaluation failed as expected, because we don't have a maching rolebinding and role for this subject and request.
+This evaluation failed as expected, because we don't have a matching rolebinding and role for this subject and request.

 ## Rule loaders
 *TODO*